AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 {% include image.html src='https://media.alt-f4.blog/ALTF4/27/TU_8-8_compressed.jpg' alt='Proper universal 8-8' %}

-Notice how the secondary balancer can stay throughput-limited, because its only job is to allow items access to all belts.
+Notice how the secondary balancer can stay throughput-limited because its only job is to allow items access to all belts.
 Now, we could try to use our loopback compressing trick, but we'd need to compress eight belts into five, and then split back into eight.
 That takes way more splitters than we need if we just skip the compression and balance the eight belts directly.
 Since we're using blue belts, we can employ belt weaving and squish the eight blue belts of loopback into a couple of two tile wide corridors on either side:

 {% include image.html src='https://media.alt-f4.blog/ALTF4/27/small_8-8_compressed.jpg' alt='Compacted 8-8 universal' %}

-The whole thing is unrecognizable, but that's because the secondary balancer is now inline with the main one, meaning we have to deal with up to twelve belts shoved into a eight tile wide space, which forces the secondary balancer to be extremely spread out.
-When we downgrade from blue belts to red belts, we can also ditch the belt weaving entirely, and just use a couple blue undergrounds to get eight red belts into a space of four.
+The whole thing is unrecognizable, but that's because the secondary balancer is now in line with the main one, meaning we have to deal with up to twelve belts shoved into an eight tile wide space, which forces the secondary balancer to be extremely spread out.
+When we downgrade from blue belts to red belts, we can also ditch the belt weaving entirely, and just use a couple of blue undergrounds to get eight red belts into a space of four.
 This also makes it easy to downgrade to yellows, granted that we still have to use some red and blue undergrounds:

 {% include image.html src='https://media.alt-f4.blog/ALTF4/27/red_and_yellow_compressed.jpg' alt='A blue, red and yellow universal 8-8s together' %}